 My current project, funded by a Leverhulme Early Career Fellowship, focuses on the Macklin Bible – an exhibition and publication project that resulted in an ambitious illustrated Bible, issued between 1791 and 1800.
 My research investigates the formation and reception of the Bible in the context of religious visual culture in the Romantic period.
-This research makes extensive use of the Bible collection at the John Rylands Library, which includes three first editions of the Macklin Bible, a copy of the reissue of 1824, and numerous eighteenth-century illustrated Bibles to contextualise the Macklin.
+This research makes use of the Bible collection at the John Rylands Library, which includes three first editions of the Macklin Bible, a copy of the reissue of 1824, and numerous eighteenth-century illustrated Bibles to contextualise the Macklin.
 The research also draws on other collections at the John Rylands Library, including the papers of William Artaud (one of the contributing artists), as well as other collections in Greater Manchester, including the Whitworth, and Bolton Library and Museums.

 My monograph The Visionary Art of William Blake: Christianity, Romanticism and the Pictorial Imagination was published in spring 2018 by I.B.
 Tauris; it was supported by an award from the Marc Fitch Fund for illustration costs.
 Two related essays were published in early 2018, and another is forthcoming.
 Another recent article examines figurings of William Blake’s religious ideas by early twentieth century critics.
 Also forthcoming is an article on the Bowyer Bible - the extra-illustrated Macklin Bible now in the collection of Bolton Libraries and Museums.